 The researchers found that the cod liver oil supplement substantially reduced markers of heart disease in the pigs when compared to the control group, and they hypothesized that this happened because the cod liver oil modified the way the pigs’ bodies metabolized certain fat-related hormones.

 Naturally, additional research in humans was warranted.
 Research published in Circulation, a journal published by the American Heart Association, studied the effect of a cod liver oil supplement in blood markers of heart disease in a small group of volunteers (3).

 All volunteers consumed a “western diet,” which is known to promote heart disease.
 As in the study on pigs, the researchers found that blood lipid levels dropped and other biomarkers of cardiovascular well-being improved too.

 Eventually, larger studies were carried out, and researchers identified the omega 3 fatty acid content as the reason for the impressive cardiovascular benefits of cod liver oil.

+Cod liver oil has several mechanisms by which it can reduce the risk of heart disease.
 A scientific review article by Phillip C. Calder in the journal Clinical Science evaluated the range of mechanisms by which the omega 3 fatty acids in cod liver oil help reduce your risk for heart disease (4).